sologenic/com-fs-dynamic-asset-model/README.md

 The client for golang and typescript are provided in the `/client` directory.

-## Start the service

-The client is self initializing.
-For this it requires the following environment variable:

-- `DYNAMIC_ASSET_STORE` - The host of the service.
-Host is in the format `host:port`
-- `DYNAMIC_ASSET_STORE_TESTING` - Starts the GRPC service in testmode with an in memory buffer.
-Presence of the variable with the value `TRUE` is required to put the client in test mode.

-If the client is included and none of the env variables are set, the client panics.

 ## Building the required files

 Generating these files can be done by running a build script with following command, which will also generate TypeScript files, a build dir and add newly generated files and dir to git commit.